aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 <h2>Step two: critique the data visualization</h2>

-<p>The citique method that we used here analysed the following metrics : Usefulness, Completeness, Perceptibility, Truthfulness, Intuitiveness, Aesthetics and Engagement.
+<p>The critique method that we used here analysed the following metrics : Usefulness, Completeness, Perceptibility, Truthfulness, Intuitiveness, Aesthetics and Engagement.
 Overall, I think this visualization was a very informative one, the title and subtitle were simple but clear, but I would have rather used a different mode of visualization.
 In partcular, the critique helped me better articulate how I would like to proceed with the modifications. </p>

 This chart was visually very appealing given the use of so many colours and images but that was one of the things that I found very distracting too.
 One thing that the chart did well was present most of the information correctly, I was also immediately drawn to learn how India was projected to rank above the US.